Baqend/guide/src/index.md

       + `'add'`: the entity entered the result set, i.e. it did not match before and is matching now.
       + `'change'`: the entity was updated, but remains a match.
       + `'changeIndex'` (for sorting queries only): the entity was updated and remains a match, but changed its position within the query result.
-    + `remove:` the entity was a match before, but is not matching any longer.
+    + `'remove'`: the entity was a match before, but is not matching any longer.
 - **initial:** a boolean value indicating whether this event reflects the matching status at query time (`true`) or a recent change data change (`false`)
 - **index** (for sorting queries only)): the position of the matching entity in the ordered result (`-1` for non-matching entities)